Comparisons / AutoGen vs Smolagents

 AutoGen vs Smolagents: Which Agent Framework to Use?

-AutoGen autogen by microsoft models agents as conversableagents that chat with each other.
-Smolagents smolagents is huggingface's minimalist agent library.
-Here is how they compare — and what the same patterns look like in plain Python.
+AutoGen by Microsoft models agents as ConversableAgents that chat with each other.
+Smolagents is HuggingFace's minimalist agent library.
+Here is how they compare — paradigm, ecosystem, and the use cases each one is actually built for.

 By the numbers